Secondary and Higher Order Rainbows

 Secondary Rainbows

-Secondary rainbows are what is commonly refered to as a "double rainbow."
-The secondary rainbow is fainter and wider than the primary, and the order of its colors is reversed.
-It also has the same antisolar point as the primary rainbow.
+Secondary rainbows with their primaries form what is commonly refered to as a "double rainbow."
+The secondary rainbow is outside of the primary, fainter and wider than it, with the order of its colors is reversed.
+It has the same antisolar point as the primary rainbow.

 Every primary rainbow has a secondary rainbow, however lighting conditions often make them difficult to see.